Twenty-five years ago, Resident Evil gave horror a new name | ExBulletin

 Despite its horror elements, Sweet Home played like a traditional RPG of the time, with multiple characters, turn-based combat, and special abilities.
 The final birth of Resident Evil was something that felt completely new.
 The game is more military, with protagonists Chris Redfield and Jill Valentine serving members of an elite police unit who set foot in a vast zombie-filled mansion.
 The action took place in real time, but never rewarded the reflexes as fast as patience and effective bullet management.

 The technical compromises Capcom made have favored the game.
-With no control over the camera, the Mikamis team can set up jump scare and control the player’s spatial perception.
+Because he couldn’t control the camera, Mikami’s team set up jump scare and manipulated the player’s spatial perception.
 The game was paced like a horror movie.
 Instead of constantly attacking players with escalating challenges, they reduce tension, build, and make each encounter appear life-threatening.
 Since the PS1 needs to get the data from the disc, I was able to enhance the mood even if I needed to place a loading screen between the areas.
 All you see between the luggage is the opening of a door on the other side where you don’t know what’s waiting for you.

 The American version has some changes from the Japanese original.
-Most of them were cosmetics.
-For example, Chris was no longer allowed to smoke, but it was more difficult because he couldn’t complete the game during the three-day rental period.
-Typewriter Ribbon Reduces the currency consumed each time you save and turns off automatic aiming.
+Most of them were cosmetics — for example, Chris was no longer allowed to smoke — but the difficulty also increased because he couldn’t complete the game during the three-day rental period.
+The typewriter ribbon (the currency consumed each time you save) has been reduced and auto-aiming has been turned off.

 Producer Tokuro Fujiwara didn’t expect Resident Evil to be a hit.
 He wanted just enough niche success to justify its development.
 However, it chorded on both sides of the Pacific Ocean, moved millions of units, and became the best-selling PlayStation game to date shortly after its launch.
 Capcom suffered another blow, will that continue?